wiicode/cybersecurity-framework/silver-training/end-user-device-security/platform-specific-guidance/windows-10-1803-with-mobile-device-management.md

 1. Procure, deploy and configure network components, including an approved IPsec VPN Gateway.
 2. Configure Azure Active Directory (AAD) with the appropriate accounts and licenses to meet your organization’s needs.
 Set up and approve your [MDM solution to be authoritative over the directory](https://docs.microsoft.com/en-us/windows/client-management/mdm/azure-active-directory-integration-with-mdm).
-3. Configure AAD to [automatically enroll connected devices](https://docs.microsoft.com/en-us/intune/windows-enrolll#enable-windows-10-automatic-enrolllment) into the chosen MDM solution.
+3. Configure AAD to [automatically enrolll connected devices](https://docs.microsoft.com/en-us/intune/windows-enrollll#enable-windows-10-automatic-enrollllment) into the chosen MDM solution.
 4. Configure users and groups according to the principle of least privilege.
 5. Create MDM profiles for users in accordance with the settings later in this section.
 6. Deploy an AppLocker rule set using MDM settings following guidance in the [Application allow listing section](/collection/end-user-device-security/platform-specific-guidance/windows-10-1803-with-mobile-device-management#whitelist).
 A sample configuration which allows only applications installed by an Administrator to run, is outlined in the [AppLocker](/collection/end-user-device-security/platform-specific-guidance/windows-10-1803-with-mobile-device-management#applocker) settings below.